bau-steinchen/lunastation-releases/README.md

-# space-game-releases
+# lunastation-releases
-This repo will contain all releases and open documentation for the space game mobile game (WIP)
+This repo will contain all releases and open documentation for the lunastation mobile game

 ## Structure
 ##### release notes